bradbell/xrst/test_rst/purpose.rst

    The spell checker catches double word errors.
 #.
 Make it easier to include source code that executes
    directly below the current location;
-   see the discussion of how this different from the :ref:`code_cmd@code-block` directive.
+   see the discussion of how this is different from the :ref:`code_cmd@code-block` directive.
 #.
 Source code can also be included from any location in any file;
    see the discussion of how this is different from the